 Goa Kite Flying Festival 2014 has a stunning parallax site with graphics of people flying kites on roofs of houses.
 Inside the houses…well, let’s just say that the festival seems to like adult animation.
 It’s one way to entice people to attend a kite flying festival, I suppose!

 This is one site that takes parallax to the nth degree, but so beautifully!
-You have to scroll up, as if you are climbing the Space Needle in Seattle.
+You have to scroll up, as if you are climbing the Space Needle in Seattle (UPDATE: this site is no longer online).
 Facts pop up and gorgeous photographic views shift in and out, depending on your “location” on the needle.
 When you get tired of scrolling (it goes all the way to the moon), the navigation menu pops up when the curser is at the bottom of the screen.

-With handwritten typography and sketched illustrations, the Daydream Designs site is incredibly eye-catching.
+With handwritten typography and sketched illustrations, the Daydream Designs site is incredibly eye-catching (UPDATE: this site is no longer online).
 Their parallax effect is simple too with only a single click at the bottom of the page to make an altered landscape appear with more info.
 Plus, a “skinny” one page version of the site is available.

 Have you ever read a book via parallax website?
-This ebook certainly provides a unique reading experience with full page graphics in the background and extra facts about Tim Tebow as you scroll through.
+This ebook certainly provides a unique reading experience with full page graphics in the background and extra facts about Tim Tebow as you scroll through (UPDATE: this site is no longer online).